D. B. Cooper: Similar hijackings

 With the advent of universal luggage searches in 1973 (see Airport security), the general incidence of hijackings dropped dramatically.
 There were no further notable Cooper imitators until July 11, 1980, when Glenn K. Tripp seized Northwest Orient Flight 608 at Seattle-Tacoma Airport, demanding $600,000 ($100,000 by an independent account), two parachutes, and the assassination of his boss.
 A quick-thinking flight attendant drugged Tripp's alcoholic drink with Valium.
 After a ten-hour standoff, during which Tripp reduced his demands to three cheeseburgers and a ground vehicle in which to escape, he was apprehended.
 Tripp attempted to hijack the same Northwest flight on January 21, 1983, and this time demanded to be flown to Afghanistan.
-When the plane landed in Portland, he was shot and killed by FBI agents.
+When the airplane landed in Portland, he was shot and killed by FBI agents.

 Aftermath

 Airport security

 Despite the initiation of the federal Sky Marshal Program the previous year, 31 hijackings were committed in U.S. airspace in 1972; 19 of them were for the specific purpose of extorting money.
 In 15 of the extortion cases, the hijackers also demanded parachutes.
 In early 1973, the FAA began requiring airlines to search all passengers and their bags.
 Amid multiple lawsuits charging that such searches violated Fourth Amendment protections against search and seizure, federal courts ruled that they were acceptable when applied universally and when limited to searches for weapons and explosives.
 Only two hijackings were attempted in 1973, both by psychiatric patients; one hijacker, Samuel Byck, intended to crash the airliner into the White House to kill President Nixon.